Stephen Purdue

 Development prioritised code reusability to minimise technical debt; this involved using inheritance so that core interaction logic didn't have to be rewritten for certain aspects of the slice.
 These steps helped ensure alignment with the ethical values and qualities of game development, as outlined throughout the SDGs.

 Reusing assets in the Tiny Swords pack eliminated approximately 20-40 hours of custom sprite creation and learning; this also reduces computational resources used in asset creation and development.
-This decision aligns with SDG 12.2's principle of sustainable resource management.
+This decision aligns with SDG 12.2's principle of sustainable resource management, as well as SGD 4's principle of improving peoples lives through sustainable practices.

 However, time constraints led to technical debt that will require future changes.
 Some values were hardcoded, such as damage numbers and flipping scales.
 This could create a future burden to development and maintenance should this slice be taken further.
 Code documentation in GitHub and Unity lacks sufficient information for external developers to understand how I worked, which could slow down future collaborative development.